Our Content Requirements

 Use Meaningful Hyperlinks

-Links presented in an web and electronic document should convey clear and accurate information about the destination.
+Links presented in web or electronic document should convey clear and accurate information about the destination.
 Most authoring tools allow the creator to assign a hyperlink to text.

 For documents that will be circulated as print material, use a URL shortening service to create a customized and meaningful link name.